russellmatt66/imhd-CUDA/README.md

 Project to implement the Lax-Wendroff scheme in order to solve the Ideal MHD system.

 # Current Tasks
+(1) Kernel needs to be refactored to compactify all data into three arrays:
+    (1) float *fluidvar
+    (2) float *intvar
+    (3) float *fluidvar_np1

+Furthermore, there is a race condition amongst the intermediate variable calculation.
+To solve this, move the intermediate variable's computation outside of the fluid advance loop, and into its own kernel.
+Precompute them after the initial conditions, then compute them in the loop while writing data out.

 (1) Run kernel and visualize results
 - Finish `visualization/create_video_csv.cpp`
 - Figure out why Jz = 0 everywhere for it > 0